odedia/ops-manager-automation-cc/README.md

 * Make modifications to suit your own requirements
 * Protect your active pipelines from config changes made here

+## Increase your Elastic IPs limit on AWS
+I have reached the 5 EIP limit while trying to setup both PKS and Concourse.
+You should fill out a request form to increase this limit to 10.
+The form is available [Here]https://console.aws.amazon.com/support/cases#/create?issueType=service-limit-increase&limitType=service-code-elastic-ips.

 ## Create your jumpbox from your local machine

 Everything is hard on AWS (especially when trying to run from the command line), so we will try to avoid directly interacting with AWS as much as humanley possible.
 It is also quite difficult to keep track of all services you use, so it's best to only create services via terraform that can be easily destroyed when needed.